 ne of the major reasons why I got my groove back.
 I have to give credit on this one to Groupon (the link is here), since I had not heard of CHC when it came up on the Akron/Canton Groupon listing; I liked the menu and figured that I would give it a try since during the summer I get up to Cuyahoga Falls for the Friday Concerts and the Gorge Park.
 I have to say that I found CHC to be exactly the kind of place I am looking for and exactly what this blog is all about.

 I was seated at a high table next to the window, which of course had a winter wonderland display; my server told me that the decorations change seasonally.
-A quick perusal of the menu (which you can see at the CHC website here) reveals the eclectic extends to the food selection OLYMPUS DIGITAL CAMERA as well.
+A quick perusal of the menu (which you can see at the CHC website here) reveals the eclectic extends to the food selection as well.
 There are influences from different cuisines such as New England (Clam Chowder, Lobster Rolls, etc.), New Orleans (Étouffée, Muffuletta), French (Cassoulet, French Onion Soup) mixed with Fish Tacos, Walleye, and just anything else that the chef finds interesting.
-Putting together a menu like this can be fun and exciting, but the test is OLYMPUS DIGITAL CAMERA whether the food actually delivers on the diverse range of flavors.
+Putting together a menu like this can be fun and exciting, but the test is whether the food actually delivers on the diverse range of flavors.

 I made the tough choice and started with a the Lobster Bisque, deciding to save the namesake Chowder on another trip.
 I got a nice sized bowl of some of the best bisque I have ever had.
-The soup was creamy, without being thick, perfectly balanced with just a touch of sherry for acid and loaded with sweet and tendeOLYMPUS DIGITAL CAMERA r pieces of lobster.
+The soup was creamy, without being thick, perfectly balanced with just a touch of sherry for acid and loaded with sweet and tender pieces of lobster.
 Sided with a thick slice of bread, that was a bit softer then I would have guessed, this was a perfect start to my meal.

 Next up I had the walleye sandwich, with a nice fillet of baked walleye on a nice bun with a herbed mayo.
 I think this is the first time that I have had walleye that wasn’t fried.
 The fish was moist and expertly cooked, with most of it tasting wonderful.
 Unfortunately as I have found with walleye, there is part of the fillet that can be a bit more fishy, in this case it wasn’t bad, just a bit inconsistent.
 The portion is nice and with the big mound of chips and pretty filling meal.